-We aim to get our reviews posted onto the site as quickly as possible, taking into full consideration when we receive the product, how long the game takes (or how much features the product contains) and our personal schedules.
-We will never publish a review before we are completely sure that everything we wanted to say is backed up and we are comfortable with it.
-We do not have a set length for our reviews, however, we try our hardest to cover every facet of what the game or product has to offer.
+We aim to get our reviews posted on the site as quickly as possible, taking into full consideration when we receive the product, how long the game takes (or how many features the product contains), and our personal schedules.
+We will never publish a review before we are entirely sure that everything we want to say is backed up, and we are comfortable with it.
+We do not have a set length for our reviews.
+However, we try our hardest to cover every facet of what the game or product has to offer.

 ALL REVIEWS POSTED ON THE OUTERHAVEN ARE THE EXPRESSED OPINIONS OF THE INDIVIDUAL REVIEWER.